Subjective-Technologies/.github/README.md

 **This is 0-Input Technology: Software constructs that augment humans beyond the need for traditional tools.**

 ---

+** The most amazing **
+Subjective Thermo-Currency
+"Using Subjective AI and SmartGlasses to replace money by Joules energy"

 ## 🔬 Research Foundation